 The proportion of overcrowded households with an occupancy rating of "-1 or less", calculated by using information from the 2001 Census.
-(The natural logarithm is also known as the Napierian log or log to the base e).

 WEALTHY ACHIEVERS POPULATION

 The proportion of household residents living in areas classified as ACORN category 'Wealthy Achievers', as defined in ACORN data produced by CACI Limited, based upon information from the 2001 Census and the updated lifestyle data, and released at the end of 2006.